-The Formlabs Form 2 is our pick for the “Best Resin 3D Printer of Winter 2018-19”.
+The Formlabs Form 2 is our Spring 2019 pick for the “Best Resin 3D Printer”.
 Check out our review to find out why it is simply the best SLA printer right now.

 When it comes to 3D printing, FDM printers take all the glory; Ultimakers, Prusas, and Crealitys are talked about constantly.
 Their machines offer makers, hobbyists, and semi-pros great creative tools.
 But FDM printers aren’t the only choice when it comes to 3D printing.